Using song layouts

 - Some layout items have an options button in the top right corner.
-The options button on a song list allows you to control several aspects of the list display, like text size, song buttons and song fields.
+The options button on the song list allows you to control several aspects of the list display, like text size, song buttons and song fields.
+The options button on the document viewer lets you set alignment, columns and line wrapping.
 The options button on a text field allows you to set a color for the field or show a label with the field's name.

-- To move a number of layout items as a group, you can drag a selection area starting from an empty area of the layout and encompassing the desired items.
-You can then drag any item to move them together.
+- To move or resize a number of layout items as a group, you can drag a selection area starting from an empty area of the layout and encompassing the desired items.
+You can then drag or resize the selected area.

-- You can the Song Edit, Layout Edit, Quick Add or Random Song buttons to the bottom toolbar by selecting your layout from the Layouts list and then tapping Edit Details.
-These buttons provide immediate access to some functions without leaving the set list view, but take up space in the bottom toolbar that you can reclaim by turning them off if you aren't using them.
+- You can show or hide the buttons in the top toolbar by clicking the Edit Layout button, selecting Edit Details and scrolling down to the Top Toolbar Buttons section.
+These buttons provide immediate access to some functions without leaving the set list view, but take up space in the toolbar that you can reclaim by turning them off if you aren't using them.

-- You can turn on song selection and completion actions for a layout by selecting it from the Layouts list and then tapping Edit Details.
-See the Layout Actions section below for more info.
+- You can turn on song selection and completion actions for a layout by clicking the Edit Layout button, selecting Edit Details and scrolling down to the Actions section.
+See the Layout Actions section of this tutorial for more info.

-- You can create a new layout from scratch by tapping the + button at the top of the Layouts list, or create a new layout based on an existing layout by selecting a layout, tapping Edit Details and tapping the Copy button.
+- You can create a new layout from scratch by clicking the + button at the top of the Repertoire > Layouts list, or create a new layout based on an existing layout by selecting a layout, clicking Edit Details and clicking the Copy button.